Absolute Value Function: Definition

 What is Absolute Value?

-The absolute value is a number’s positive distance from zero on the number line.
-As it is a positive distance, absolute value can’t ever be negative.
+The absolute value represents a number’s positive distance from zero on the number line.
+For example, the absolute value of -3 is 3, because it is three units from zero on the number line.
+As it shows a distance, absolute value is always non-negative; It is either positive or zero.

 The absolute value of -3 is 3, because it’s three spaces from zero on the number line.